The Benefits of Adolescent Counseling for Mental Health

 How Does Adolescent Counseling Differ From Adult Therapy?

-• Digital-native engagement strategies (e.g., therapy-approved apps)
+• Digital-native engagement strategies (e.g., therapist-reviewed mental health apps)

 What Are the Evidence-Based Benefits of Counseling for Teenagers?